amirmahdim79/amirmahdim79.github.io/_pages/about.md

 ## Who am I?

-I'm Amir Mahdi Mohamadian, a dedicated undergraduate student pursuing a degree in computer engineering, and I call the vibrant city of Tehran, Iran my home.
-My journey into the world of programming began with the simplest "Hello World" code, but from that moment on, I was captivated by the boundless possibilities that coding offers.
-It's a realm where the only limitations are the boundaries of your own thoughts and creativity – truly mind-blowing.

-Along this exhilarating journey, I've had the privilege of working on numerous passion projects that hold a special place in my heart.
-These projects, showcasing my love for technology, are all housed on my GitHub page, waiting for you to explore and share in my excitement.
+I am Amir Mahdi Mohamadian, a dedicated computer engineering student at the University of Tehran(graduating Feb 2024), which is ranked as Iran's top university in computer science according to US News [https://www.usnews.com/education/best-global-universities/iran/computer-science].

+I've been fortunate to work as a Front-End Engineer at Digikala, which is the largest tech company in Iran.
+Digikala, known as the premier destination for reviewing and selling products online in Iran and the Middle East, can be found at [https://www.digikala.com/].

 Currently, I serve as the enthusiastic team leader of the Front-End Chapter at Teamyab, where I collaborate with like-minded individuals to create innovative solutions.

-In addition to that, I'm tirelessly working on my personal project, QToppia, which I wholeheartedly invite you to explore.
-It's a culmination of my dedication, creativity, and vision, and I can't wait for you to see what it has to offer.
+In addition to that, I'm tirelessly working on my personal project, QToppia.
+QToppia leverages QR codes as an interface and provides digital features to non-digital objects.
+For instance, take the 'Habit-Making Mug,' a prime example of this technology.
+This unique mug is equipped with a QR code, enabling users to effortlessly track their habits, access a daily to-do list, and monitor their water intake.
+By cleverly using drink counts as indicators for specific habits, each sip becomes a step toward achieving personal goals.
+Also, it leverages Chat GPT features to provide a much smarter environment for the users.

+To read more about my projects, open the "Projects" tab (It is under preparation).

 ## What are my research interests?